Limited to 100 units, the Levante Trofeo Launch Edition is, says the luxury Italian brand, the star of its line-up.

 Maserati said its stand represents a focus on ‘distinctive Italianness’ and customisation.
 To this end, renowned woodworking company Giorgetti, metalworking firm De Castelli and men’s luxury clothing manufacturer Ermenegildo Zegna will co-host the Maserati stand, each displaying tools, materials and components.

-But where cars are concerned, visitors can see Maserati's 2019-model-year range, composed of Ghibli, Quattroporte, Granturismo and Levante models in restyled trims.
+But where cars are concerned, visitors can see Maserati's 2019-model-year range, composed of Maserati Ghibli, Maserati Quattroporte, Granturismo and Levante models in restyled trims.
 Among them is a Granturismo MC with a new trim pack and exterior stylings, a Levante S Q4 Gransport in exclusive trim and with a Zegna Pelletessuta interior and two Ghibli S Q4 models, in Gransport and Granlusso trim respectively.